Privacy Policy

 7.1 Security Measures

-• Security Testing: Regular vulnerability assessments and penetration testing
+• Security Testing: Periodic assessments to identify and address vulnerabilities

-• Employee Training: Security awareness training for all personnel with data access
+• Personnel Controls: Security awareness practices for personnel with access to information

-• Audit Logging: Comprehensive logging of system access and changes
+• Audit Logging: Logging of system access and material changes

 7.2 Limitations